Numerical Simulation of the Impact of Smoke Management Scenarios on Visibility of a Car Park

 Authors

-1 Mechanical Engineering Department, Engineering Faculty, Bozorgmehr University of Qenat, Qaen, Iran
+1 Department of Mechanical Engineering, Faculty of Engineering, Bozorgmehr University of Qenat, Qaen, Iran

 2 Arman Tahviye Sanabad Company, Mashhad, Iran